-Ocado is an online-only grocer, the only company in our supermarkets survey other than Amazon Fresh not to have any bricks-and-mortar stores.
+Ocado is an online-only grocer, and is the only supermarket we've reviewed that doesn't have any bricks-and-mortar stores.

-In our latest supermarkets survey, 159 Ocado customers rated the online retailer on everything from delivery slots and drivers to the quality of its food and value for money.
+In our latest supermarkets survey, 99 Ocado customers rated the online retailer on everything from delivery slots and drivers to food quality and value for money.

 This enabled us to work out star ratings for different factors as well as an overall customer score.